DEFINITION OF A CROSS-COUNTRY RALLY

 The terrain consists of natural landscapes and usually not modified by the organizer as follows:

 - Open public road

 DNF – Did not finish – A rider who is issued a DNF may at their discretion continue the route, they must get to next bivouac area as scheduled.
 A DNF allows the rider to still participate but their time will be effected by penalties if they decide to do so for missing waypoints in that stage.

 DQ – Disqualified – A disqualified rider will have the RallyComp removed from their motorcycle at the finish line and leave the event immediately.
-Their rider box with and belongings will be delivered to the Moffat County Fairgrounds when the riders return to Craig on the last day of the rally.
+Their rider box with their belongings will be delivered to the Montrose County Fairgrounds when the riders return to Montrose on the last day of the rally.
 If you cannot abide by federal, state, county and municipal traffic laws and regulations don’t register for this event.
 Your actions could lead to civil litigation by the organizer for jeopardizing the event.

 Federal land managers, law enforcement and county permitting have the right to terminate this event at any time for reckless behavior.
 As stated, before this is NOT a maximum speed race!

 The organizer will provide transportation and recovery for participants and their motorcycles to the bivouac area or the nearest town if they have a mechanical or physical issue.
 The organizer will transport supplied field boxes to bivouac areas.
 Water will be provided at each bivouac for refilling hydration systems and for cooking of freeze-dried food.
 The organizer will provide sweep riders / recovery for the entire route position at different locations along the stage for assistants once a notification is made.
 If a participant has a mechanical problem, or if they are injured, sweep riders and recovery will assist.
 Every rider WILL be accounted for!